Immersitech3D/immersitech-examples/README.md

 # Release Binaries

-This repository used to contain the release binaries of the SDK.
-To get the most up to date version, please reach out to us [here](https://immersitech.io/demo/).
+This repository used to contain the release binaries of the SDK, but you can download the latest release [here](https://developer.immersitech.io/).

 # Immersitech SDK Examples